mattmartin14/dream_machine/rust_code/r_data_gen/readme.md

 ./target/release/r_data_gen --rows 100000
 ```

-Using Clap was very straight forward.
+Using Clap was very straight forward and reminded me of Go lang's Cobra API, but a little simpler.
 I'm pretty sure I could spend more time to make it clean, but it works well and you can name your parameters like you would with standard posix flags.

 Overall, I think this was a good exercise.
 I'm still trying to figure out in my mind where Rust makes sense, and if I should go all-in on it and start to do more DE projects with it instead of Python.
-At this point, I'm undecided.
+At this point though, I'm undecided.
 I see pros to both Python and Rust as a DE programming language.